Foundations of LE Audio: Broadcast Isochronous Streams

 To receive broadcast streams, the Host of a device uses the HCI_LE_BIG_Create_Sync command to synchronize to a BIG in the Controller.
 The Controller of a device enters the Link Layer Synchronization state.

 The Synchronization state has two substates.
-The Controller enters the Synchronizing sub-state to receive synchronization information from the PA associated with the BIG.
+The Controller enters the Synchronizing sub-state to receive synchronization information from the PADV associated with the BIG.
 After it has used this BIG synchronization information to successfully receive a BIS PDU from the BIG, it enters the Synchronized sub-state and becomes a Synchronized Receiver.

 The Host of the Synchronized Receiver uses the HCI_LE_ISO_Data_Path to do codec processing in the Controller or Host on the received broadcast streams.
 To stop synchronization to a BIG, the Host uses the HCI_LE_BIG_Terminate_Sync command.